vijayshankarr/VSDMiniSoC/README.md

 ## Integration of DAC and RVMYTH Core
-The 10 bit output from RVMYTH core is connected to DAC and the output from DAC is taken out as final out of vsdminisoc.
+The 10 bit output from RVMYTH core is connected to DAC and the output from DAC is taken out as final output of vsdMiniSoC.
 And a testbench is created to test the working and analyse the outputs.

 Files :
 - `verilog/avsddac.v` (DAC Functional block)